stacktome/stacktome.github.io/docs/invites/campaign_workflow.md

 ## Invite campaign

+* **Step Settings** -
+    * __Delay in hours__ - How long to wait from the event timestamp field value for a given order before sending the invite or response email.
+If delay is set on reminder the delay is calculated based on previous step (invite, response or reminder sent time).
+Delay value is set in hours.
+    * __Delay cutoff in hours__ - How many hours from now orders are eligible for the campaign.
+For example 24 means that campaign will include only orders that were sent 24 hours ago.
+This value ensures we don't send invites to all order history if its available.
+Only applicable when "All orders" is selected.
+    * __Template__ - Which email template to use for sending invites.
+If selected more than one template adjust the ratio which email to use more, for default use 50/50 ratio.
+    * __Subject line__ - Which subject line to use for invites.
+Add multiple subject lines for multi variate testing.

 * **Invite** - Generates a verified invitation link (Trustpilot, Feefo, Google) or use custom one if set and sends email to customer with a given email template and subject line.
 If several email or subject lines are set, then splits the sends based on given ratio for each template/subject line.

 * **Reminder** - Send a reminder email with same link that was generated during invitation step after # of hours set in the delay field.
 You can set up to 9 reminders.
 However more reminders might not give any significant improvement on overall review rate.